Kofka56/hr-attrition-analysis/README.md

 Employees who left the organization demonstrated higher levels of lateness than active employees.

-While attendance metrics should not be interpreted as a direct cause of turnover, they may serve as early indicators of disengagement and potential retention risk.

-The findings suggest that behavioral patterns can provide valuable signals before attrition actually occurs.

-*Business implication: Workforce monitoring should focus not only on outcomes but also on leading indicators of employee disengagement.*
+**Business implication:** Workforce monitoring should focus not only on outcomes but also on leading indicators of employee disengagement.

 ---

 ## Business Interpretation

-The analysis suggests that employee turnover should be viewed primarily as a workforce lifecycle challenge rather than a compensation challenge alone.
+The analysis suggests that employee turnover should be viewed primarily as an early employee lifecycle challenge rather than a compensation challenge alone.

-The strongest attrition patterns were observed during the first year of employment, indicating that early employee experience may play a critical role in long-term retention outcomes.
-Employees appear to be at greatest risk before becoming fully integrated into the organization and before the company realizes the full value of its hiring and onboarding investments.

-The findings also suggest that workforce stability varies across recruitment channels, departments, positions, and managerial teams.
-This indicates that retention challenges are unlikely to stem from a single root cause and may instead reflect a combination of workforce composition, role characteristics, management practices, and employee experience factors.
+The strongest attrition patterns were observed during the first three years of employment.
+The findings also indicate that retention challenges are not distributed evenly across the organization and may reflect a combination of workforce composition, role characteristics, management practices, employee experience, and organizational factors.

-One example is the relationship between recruitment source and attrition.
-Initial results suggested that Google Search hires experienced substantially higher turnover.
-However, further analysis showed that the majority of these hires belonged to a single workforce segment (Production Technicians), highlighting the importance of considering workforce composition before attributing outcomes to a recruitment channel itself.

-Importantly, several observed relationships may be influenced by workforce composition effects.
-Similar considerations may apply to department, salary, and manager-level findings.
+The recruitment-source analysis provides an important example of why HR analytics should move beyond surface-level interpretation.
+What initially appeared to be a recruitment-channel problem was, after additional investigation, largely associated with a specific workforce segment.

-Overall, the results indicate that employee turnover is best understood as a multifactor workforce issue requiring targeted analysis and intervention rather than a single organization-wide solution.
+Overall, the results suggest that employee turnover is best understood as a multifactor workforce issue requiring targeted analysis and intervention rather than a single organization-wide solution.

 ---

 ## Recommendations

-### 1. Review the First-Year Employee Experience
+1. **Review the First Three Years of the Employee Experience**

-Conduct a structured analysis of the employee journey during the first year of employment, including recruitment, onboarding, probation, and manager integration stages.
+   Conduct a structured review of recruitment, onboarding, probation, role development, and manager integration processes.

-The objective should be to identify where turnover risk is highest and which experiences contribute most to early employee exits.
+2. **Introduce Quality-of-Hire Metrics**
+   Evaluate recruitment channels using hiring volume, retention outcomes, and employee performance measures.

+3. **Prioritize High-Risk Workforce Segments**
+   Focus retention analysis and intervention efforts on workforce groups demonstrating elevated attrition levels, particularly within Production and other operational roles.

+4. **Investigate Workforce Composition Drivers**
+   Conduct additional analysis within departments and job families to distinguish correlation from underlying causes.

+5. **Monitor Leading Indicators of Turnover Risk**
+   Track attendance, engagement, satisfaction, and other workforce indicators that may signal emerging retention challenges.

 ---

-### 2. Introduce Quality-of-Hire Metrics

-Evaluate recruitment channels using a combination of hiring volume, retention outcomes, and employee performance measures.

-Recruitment effectiveness should be assessed based on long-term workforce outcomes rather than acquisition metrics alone.

----

-### 3. Focus on High-Risk Workforce Segments

-Prioritize retention analysis and intervention efforts within departments, positions, and teams demonstrating elevated attrition levels.

-Targeted actions are likely to be more effective than broad organization-wide retention initiatives.

----

-### 4. Investigate Workforce Composition Drivers

-Conduct additional analysis within individual job families and departments to determine whether observed attrition patterns are driven by recruitment channels, role characteristics, management practices, compensation structures, or other workforce factors.

-This will help distinguish correlation from underlying causes.

----

-### 5. Monitor Leading Indicators of Turnover Risk

-Regularly track attendance, engagement, satisfaction, and other workforce indicators that may signal emerging retention challenges.

-Early identification of at-risk employee groups can support proactive intervention before turnover occurs.

 ## Dashboard Preview

+The dashboard is structured around three business questions commonly used in workforce analytics and HR decision-making.

-### Overview
+### Overview — What is happening?
+Provides a high-level view of workforce attrition, including overall attrition rate, department-level turnover patterns, and key workforce metrics.

 <img src="dashboard_overview.png" width="1000">

-### Workforce
+### Workforce — Why is it happening?
+Explores the relationship between attrition and employee characteristics such as tenure, engagement, satisfaction, performance, compensation, and recruitment source.

 <img src="dashboard_workforce.png" width="1000">

-### Operational
+### Operational — Where should the organization investigate further?
+Focuses on manager-level turnover patterns, attendance indicators, and workforce segments requiring additional review.

 <img src="dashboard_operational.png" width="1000">